AdvancedCSS2024/idg1292-2024-oblig3-group07/README.md

 # Project Overview

-we discussed which goal we wanted to take on and decided to go with goal 9
+we discussed which goal we wanted to take on and decided to go with goal 14

 ## brainstorming session

+We came up with the idea of making it so the storytelling appears when moving down the ocean.

 https://www.youtube.com/watch?v=uV8kH5RgSZU scroll effect inspiration